Lexical semantics

 Lexical semantics (also known as lexicosemantics), as a subfield of linguistic semantics, is the study of word meanings.
 It includes the study of how words structure their meaning, how they act in grammar and compositionality, and the relationships between the distinct senses and uses of a word.

 The units of analysis in lexical semantics are lexical units which include not only words but also sub-words or sub-units such as affixes and even compound words and phrases.
 Lexical units include the catalogue of words in a language, the lexicon.
 Lexical semantics looks at how the meaning of the lexical units correlates with the structure of the language or syntax.
 This is referred to as syntax-semantics interface.

-The study of lexical semantics looks at:
+The study of lexical semantics concerns: